When you make a commitment to a relationship you do so hoping that it will be forever.

 Some of the most common difficulties that couples present with are:

-rows that often involve power struggles and high emotion
+rows that often involve power struggles and feeling emotionally bruised

-domestic abuse which can involve trauma and have a long-term impact on future relationships
+domestic abuse often traumatizing having a long-term detrimental impact on future relationships

 life stages and transitions such as a new baby and empty nest syndrome

-Often couples arrive at counselling ‘just not talking’, or, if they do take a risk and talk it ‘ends in a row’.
-When this happens I will help you to listen to each other, express your needs, manage conflict and emotionally connect.
+So instead of not 'just not talking', or, if you take a risk and talk it 'ends in a row', try couples counselling where I will help you to listen express your needs, manage conflict and emotionally connect.

-Finding out about an affair can be devastating and talking about it is often difficult.
-Reasons for the affair can be complex and are unique to each couple.
+Finding out about an affair can be devastating and talking about it is often painful and difficult.
+Trust can be blown away.
+Why the affair happened can be complex and are unique to each couple.

 Separation and Divorce Counselling

 Where there are children, one of the biggest worries is whether they will suffer.
-I will help you separate out your feelings and needs from those of your children enabling you to co-parent in the interests and well-being of your children.
+I will help you separate out your feelings and needs from those of your children enabling you to co-parent in being vital for the interests and well-being of your children.

-The term “domestic abuse” means different things to different people.
-It includes a wide range of behaviours that are intended to control the other person through abuse, threat or force.
+The term "domestic abuse" is often not fully understood and means different things to different people.
+People can think of this as 'just physical abuse', but it includes a wider range of behaviours that are are psychological, emotional, and financial intended to control or coerce the other person through abuse, threat or force.

-The effects can be traumatising causing you to lose your self-respect and self-confidence.
+The effects can be traumatising to your mental health and wellbeing causing you to lose your self-respect, self-confidence and self-worth.

-I offer an assessment of your relationship and where counselling is appropriate help you to break the cycle of abuse and adopt respectful behaviours.
+It's essential that a risk assessment and risk management of your relationship and where counselling is appropriate help you to break the cycle of abuse and adopt respectful behaviours.

 Sexual Relationship and Loss of Intimacy